cbarrett3/canopy-charts/README.md

 ### 1. Describe What You Need

 In your IDE's AI assistant, use the `/chart` command and describe the visualization you need—whether it's a complex dashboard, an interactive time series, or a custom chart with specific features.
-This works through our Machine Comprehension and Planning (MCP) integration.
+This works through our Model Context Protocol (MCP) integration.

 ### 2. Let Canopy Create It